 Florida Constitution, Article I, Section 6

-UFF-FIU serves as the bargaining agent that negotiates the Collective Bargaining Agreement (CBA, or "contract") between faculty and the FIU administration.
+UFF-FIU serves as the bargaining agent that negotiates the Collective Bargaining Agreement (CBA, or "contract") between faculty and the FIU Board of Trustees (the "administration").
 The CBA governs, among other things, salary raises, tenure & promotion, annual assignments & evaluations, academic freedom, leaves, and other aspects of faculty work.
 Collective bargaining is led by a bargaining team, with guidance from a Bargaining Committee, the UFF-FIU Chapter Council, and ultimately the members that we serve.
 Assistance from professional legal staff in the state office and expert legal counsel is obtained when necessary.

-UFF-FIU works with its state and national affiliates to educate the public and policy makers on the importance of higher education to Florida's future and the importance of faculty to the future of FIU.
-At times, these efforts are made in coordination with other groups to multiply our voice -- e.g. the Administration, the Board of Trustees, the Board of Governors, student organizations, parents' organizations, organized labor -- but UFF-FIU is first and foremost the independent voice of FIU faculty.
+UFF-FIU works with our state and national affiliates to educate the public and policy makers on the importance of higher education to Florida's future and working families.
+At times, these efforts are made in coordination with other groups to multiply our voice (e.g. other organized labor groups), but UFF-FIU is first and foremost the voice of FIU faculty.

-The Legislative Affairs Committee cooperates with the State UFF in lobbying representatives, conducting email/phone campaigns, attending political functions, and working with the UFF-PAC and NEA PAC.
-Ultimately we rely on the collective action and mobilization of our membership to make change at the local, state, and federal levels to benefit higher education.
+The Legislative Affairs Committee cooperates with the State UFF and FEA in lobbying representatives in Tallahassee, conducting email/phone campaigns, attending political functions, and working with the UFF-PAC and NEA PAC.
+We inform our membership on important bills and rely on the collective action and mobilization of UFF allies to make change at the local, state, and federal levels to benefit higher education and our members.